What Happens if One of the Co-applicants Passes Away During the Home Loan Tenure?

 The Responsibility of the Surviving Co-applicant

-The surviving co-applicant should explain the plans of repayment to the bank.
+The surviving co-applicant should explain the repayment plans to the bank.
 The banks are there to help you under such circumstances.
 There are various options available.
-The bank does not rush to invoke SARFAESI Act proceedings immediately on the receipt of the notice of the death of the co-applicant.
+The bank does not rush to invoke the SARFAESI Act proceedings immediately on the receipt of the notice of the death of the co-applicant.

 The deceased borrower could have prepared a will bequeathing the properties to the legal heirs and so on.
 Under such circumstances, the bank should ask the legitimate heirs to obtain probate from the court.
 It is the responsibility of the bank to act as per the terms of the will.
 The banks should coordinate with the executors of the will and formulate a plan of action for the recovery of the Home Loan.
 The bank might also have to stop the operations in the Home Loan account and accept repayments if any in a separate account.
 It is to determine the liabilities of the surviving legal heirs of the deceased and prevent Clayton’s rule from coming into effect.